MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-hsmkey-to-hsmkey.md

     To run this cmdlet, you will need the URI for the key vault that was identified in the previous step.

-    For example, using our key vault URI example from the previous step, you would run:
+    For example, using our key vault URI value from the previous step, you would run:

     ```
     Import-AadrmTpd -TpdFile <PathToTpdPackageFile> -ProtectionPassword –KeyVaultStringUrl https://contoso-byok-kv.vault.azure.net/ -Active $True -Verbose